theranbrig/portfolio-rebuild/blog-posts/2020/destructuring-js.md

 ## Object Destructuring

-The basics of destructuring are that you can pull apart an object use the parts as their own variables.
+The basics of destructuring are that you can pull apart an object, or array, and use the parts as their own variables.
 Let's look at a basic example.

 ```javascript
 // Basic javascript Object